-And these competences work together as we see in Figure 2.
+And these characteristics work together as I show in Figure 2.

 OK.
 So, Figure 2 is actually less complicated than it looks.
-Let’s unpack it from right to left at a high level.
+Let’s unpack it, at a high level, from left to right.

 - provider competences integrating with technical competences (processes, physical resources, systems,…)